-First, what is the value of Magnetic Resonance Imaging (MRI)?
-MRI’s are the gold standard for looking at soft tissue areas such as the spinal discs, and for looking at tissue between bone, such as the rotator cuff, medial meniscus, or ACL of the knee.
-MRI’s can be done on most areas of the body and are completely different from an x-ray because an x-ray sees bone, but almost none of the soft tissue between the bones.
+MRIs are the gold standard for looking at soft tissue areas such as the spinal discs, and for looking at tissue between bone, such as the rotator cuff, medial meniscus, or ACL of the knee.
+MRI’s can be done on most areas of the body and are completely different from an X-ray because an X-ray sees bone, but almost none of the soft tissue between the bones.
 With the development of the MRI, medical professionals and doctors became able to see much, if not all of the soft tissue structure between the bones and at different angles and perspectives.
 For example, in an injury case involving a back injury or neck injury, many times a person will suffer continuing pain emanating from this part of the body and no bone or x-ray study will show anything.
 This is the time that an MRI is important, particularly many weeks after the traumatic incident has occurred.

-Who can read an MRI?
-Any of your medical professionals that order an MRI are usually trained to interpret an MRI, just as well as they are trained to interpret an x-ray.
-It used to be that an MRI was only produced in a sheet placed on a view box (like an x-ray) for the medical doctor, but now most facilities are using computer hard drives and saving a computer version of the MRI studies that can be distributed to your doctor by email or CD Rom.
+Any of your medical professionals that order an MRI are usually trained to interpret an MRI, just as well as they are trained to interpret an X-ray.
+It used to be that an MRI was only produced in a sheet placed on a view box (like an X-ray) for the medical doctor, but now most facilities are using computer hard drives and saving a computer version of the MRI studies that can be distributed to your doctor by email or CD Rom.
 For purposes of personal injury case representation, having digital copies of these studies makes working with them much easier for purposes of importing them into slides or presentation exhibits.

-How important is getting an MRI to a personal injury case?
 The answer here is that it depends on the issues in your personal injury case.
 However, it can be extremely important objective (independently verifiable) evidence to show your injury if you have continuing pain that is hard to document in any other way.
 For example, it’s hard to argue with an MRI that shows a herniated or bulging spinal disc rubbing on nerves.
-As personal injury trial attorneys we are better able to represent a client if we have an MRI showing an abnormality or some sort of damage, whether it’s to the back, neck, shoulder, knee, ankle, or any other part of the body.
-There are other tests that are also helpful such as CT scans, nerve conduction studies, and EMG’s.
-MRI’s can be very helpful in proving a rotator cuff injury, showing ACL or medial meniscus injuries among many other examples.
+As personal injury trial attorneys, we are better able to represent a client if we have an MRI showing an abnormality or some sort of damage, whether it’s to the back, neck, shoulder, knee, ankle, or any other part of the body.
+There are other tests that are also helpful such as CT scans, nerve conduction studies, and EMGs.
+MRIs can be very helpful in proving a rotator cuff injury, showing ACL or medial meniscus injuries among many other examples.